Current Projects

 Clinical Trials

-We will work to develop a range of clinical trials to identify the best pairings of novel compounds and behavioral interventions to treat a variety of substance use disorders.
+We are working to develop a range of clinical trials to identify the best pairings of novel compounds and behavioral interventions to treat a variety of substance use disorders.